html5rocks/www.html5rocks.com/content/tutorials/webcomponents/imports-201/en/index.md

 <h2 id="include-templates">Including templates</h2>

 The [HTML Template](/tutorials/webcomponents/template/) element is a natural fit for HTML Imports. `<template>` is great for scaffolding out sections of markup for the importing app to use as it desires.
-Wrapping content in a `<template>` also gives you the added benefit of its inertness (e.g. scripts don't run until the template is added to the DOM).
+Wrapping content in a `<template>` also gives you the added benefit of making the content inert until used.
+That is, scripts don't run until the template is added to the DOM).
 Boom!

 import.html